 So I dug it out, moved a few bits around and refilled a couple of holes so that I had a flat base sloping slightly away from the house

-While they were here, we removed the old slabs from the back of the kitchen and then prep the base and lay all the slabs there.
-As with the “big square”, the amount of sand we removed was about the same as the amount used to mix the mortar.
-We also managed to remove most of the changes of height on the old patio, leaving a more-or-less flat plane sloping slightly away from the house.
-We’d also left a 150mm gap between path and house, as you’re supposed to, which allows any water that does reach the house to simply run into the sub-base rather than sitting against the bricks like it used to.
+While they were here, we removed the old slabs from the back of the kitchen and then prepped the base and laid all the slabs there.
+As with the “big square”, the amount of sand we dug out was similar to the amount used to mix mortar.
+We also flattened most of the changes of height on the old patio, leaving a more-or-less flat plane sloping slightly away from the house.
+You’re supposed to leave a 150mm gap between slabs and wall, so we added this.
+It means that rainwater drains into the sub-base instead of sitting against the wall.

 So, skip forward a few weeks since the first draft of this post, and….

 Back at the plot, and away from the hopeless dreaming that the job would get done somehow without me having to do any work, the last weekend of September saw me make a big push towards getting the back of the house completed.
-On Saturday morning I finished cleaning the slabs and sealing them.
+One Saturday morning I finished cleaning the slabs and sealing them.
 It went so quickly that I was able to put the decorative stones into the channel too.
-This meant that by Saturday night the whole area was looking good enough to have a go with the firepit.
+So by Saturday night the whole area was looking good enough to have a go with the firepit.
 It was a bit cold and windy, but I did promise the girls I’d get enough done to have at least one more firepit night this year.
 Tick.